 Most celebrations start in the afternoon of June 23rd and will continue until the following morning.
 It’s nice to start with a good meal at one of the fine restaurants in the city.
 The party usually starts with a traditional dinner before heading out.
 Afterwards, you can walk towards Cais da Ribeira.

-The Ribeira neighbourhood is one of the busiest, and anywhere around the Douro River is lively.
-Or head over to Vila Nova de Gaia and explore the area of the Ponte Luís I bridge for the activities.
 Other neighbourhoods to visit are Miragaia, Fontainhas, and Massarelos Foz do Douro, the place to be after the fireworks.
 People head over to the river banks to catch the sunset over Porto.
 And a fresh dip in the sea might avoid that upcoming hangover!

 Hotels in Porto